dcreager/dcreager.net/NOTES.markdown

 # Blog post ideas

+- YPRIDC.
+You're probably right; I don't care.
+For when you join a conversation with a detail that is right, but way too detailed for the conversation that we're having.
+Sometimes we can ignore some of the details and still have a meaningful conversation.

 - Linked Data.
 Lots of people who are using Linked Data go whole hog, and try to use RDF as an internal data model.
 You can also use Linked Data only when publishing data (esp through a REST API) — either to add LD support to an